 If a work of fiction has views, then its author has not thought deeply enough.

 Genius feels thoughts, good sense merely thinks them.
 A powerful mind feels ideas as if they were passions, and transcribes its passions into ideas.
 Montesquieu remarked that the percipient take to their hearts what the dull merely grasp with their brains.
-By the deployment of what Wordsworth styled ‘feeling intellect,’ they imagine the experiences that the rest of us have to live through.
 Yet they burn through the ideas that we merely think, and they are tinglingly awake to the trials through which we sleepwalk.
 They take in things as if they were close at hand, but can judge them as if they were miles away.
 They dream audacious dreams, yet still reason with all rigour.

 Passion gives light to some, but it darkens others.
 It may urge you to search for the truth, but it makes you feel sure that you have already found it.